Style (Luna Sea album): Overview

 The single versions of "End of Sorrow" and "Luv U" (b-side of "Desire") are slightly different from the album's.

 "G." was used as the theme song of the 1999 24 Hours of Le Mans.

 "End of Sorrow" was covered by Yu-Ki & DJ Koo of TRF for the 2007 Luna Sea Memorial Cover Album -Re:birth-.

 "In Silence" features singer Akino Arai during the chorus.
 It was used as the theme song for season one of the Japanese dub of the American television drama Chicago Hope.

 The album was remastered and re-released by Universal Music Group on December 5, 2007, it came with a DVD of the promotional videos for "End of Sorrow", "Desire" and "In Silence".
 This version reached number 218 on the Oricon chart.

 Style and the band's other seven major label studio albums, up to Luv, were released on vinyl record for the first time on May 29, 2019.

 Reception

 Style became Luna Sea's first number one on the Oricon Albums Chart and charted for 21 weeks.
 In 1996, it was certified Platinum by the RIAJ for sales over 400,000.
+It is the band's second best-selling studio album, with 725,000 copies sold.

+According to music writer Takuya Ito, Luna Sea created Style under the agonizing expectation of surpassing the success and acclaim of their previous album Mother, and some people feel they succeeded.
+Ito described the first half of the album as intentionally mid-tempo, creating a dark and heavy atmosphere, while the second half feels like the horizons are opening up, before the closing track "Selves" leaves listeners with complex emotions instead of a clear resolution.
+He described "G." as a fast-paced tune that encapsulates Luna Sea's signature style, "Ra-Se-N" as featuring decadent ups-and-downs with odd time signatures, and "1999" as exuding madness and apocalyptic themes.